upperlinecode/street-difficult-hooks-update/README.md

 ## The Lab

 1. We are going to be begin by making the Staten Island graphic from the StreetEasy blog post.
-In the `App.jsx` component, find the `<DataView/>` component below the `<h3>` element.
+In the `App.jsx` component, find the `<DataView/>` component below the `<h2>` element.
 Add the following attributes to the `<DataView/>` component.
 This will pass down the provided information as props to the component.

 ```javascript
 <DataView borough="Staten Island" renterCost="$14,292" ownerCost="$29,752" />
 ```

 2. You'll notice the ownerCost prop isn't being displayed!
-Update the `DataView.js` file to render the ownerCost prop.
+Update the `DataView.jsx` file to render the ownerCost prop.

 3. Add an additional `<DataView/>` component to the `App.jsx` for each of the boroughs (Queens, Brooklyn, Manhattan, Bronx).
 Fill in the props with the data provided in the StreetEasy blog post linked above.